 - Reset your PC

-- In the Windows Search bar, type Disk and open Disk Cleanup tool.
+- In the Windows Search bar, type Disk and open the Disk Cleanup tool.

 - Click on the Cleanup system files.

-- Now, boot into a Safe mode and navigate to C:\Windows\Software Distribution and delete the content in the folder.
+- Now, boot into Safe mode and navigate to the following path and delete the content in the folder:

-- Restart your PC and look for changes in Defender behavior.
+- Restart your PC and look for changes in Defender’s behavior.

-After this, just restart your PC and make sure that its connected to the internet.
+After this, just restart your PC and make sure that it is connected to the internet.
 Windows Defender should do the rest.

-- Press Windows + R to summon the Run command line.
+- Press the Windows Key + R to open the Run command line.